genkinsforge/genopti-os/README.md

   - **Date of Birth**: Ensures the individual meets the age requirement (default: 21 years).
   - **Expiration Date**: Checks license validity.
 - Results, including name, address, and validation status, are displayed on the interface.

+### System Configuration via QR Codes

+The system can be configured through special QR code commands in setup mode:

+- `$$setup$$` - Enter setup mode
+- `$$exit$$` - Exit setup mode
+- `$$serialnumber$${"serial": "XYZ"}` - Update device serial with suffix
+- `$$wifi$${"ssid": "network", "password": "secret", "type": "WPA2", "hidden": false}` - Configure WiFi
+- `$$restartapp$$` - Restart the application

+All configuration commands use the format `$$command$$` followed by a JSON object with the necessary parameters.

+### Integration with GenOpti-Client

+When GenOpti-Client is installed alongside GenOpti-OS, they integrate in the following way:

+- GenOpti-OS maintains the device identity in `/etc/device_id`
+- GenOpti-Client reads this device ID to register with the portal
+- GenOpti-OS functions independently when GenOpti-Client is not present
+- When both are present, they provide a complete solution for license scanning with registration capability

 ---